6 Condo Maintenance Tips to Protect Your Resale Value

 Flooring

-Concrete flooring’s value lies in its needing very little maintenance, however the costs of installation can value widely from $2 per square foot to $30 per square foot.
+Concrete flooring’s value lies in its needing very little maintenance; however, the costs of installation can vary widely from $3 to $20+ per square foot.

-Hardwood floors offer the highest in terms of return on investment at 106%.
-However, over time hardwood flooring can become scratched and worn, requiring an inexpensive buffing procedure, as well as a fresh coat of polyurethane from time to time to protect it.
+Hardwood floors offer the highest in terms of return on investment, reaching over 100%.
+However, over time, hardwood flooring can become scratched and worn, requiring an inexpensive buffing procedure, as well as a fresh coat of polyurethane from time to time to protect it.

 Known for its affordability and durability, laminate flooring is made from engineered materials that can be made to look like hardwood or tile.
 Laminate flooring is generally easy to clean and maintain but lacks the aesthetics of hardwood.